 Learning to Isolate Stem Cells

 By the 1970s, scientists generally understood how stem cells worked to populate differentiated cells in the body.
 However, they hadn’t yet developed the technology to isolate and use them.
-From the 70’s through today, scientists have been developing increasingly specific technology to help them extract stem cells from mice, other animals, and then humans.
+From the 19070’s through today, scientists have been developing increasingly specific technology to help them extract stem cells from mice, other animals, and ultimately, humans.

-These cells showed promise for treating a huge array of immunodeficiency diseases, cancers, congenital disorders, and more.
+These cells have showed promise for treating an array of immunodeficiency diseases, cancers, congenital disorders, and injuries.

 Having closely examined the major players that helped discover stem cells, the question that naturally arises next is about when their discovery took place.
 Now, that is a difficult question to answer.

 While this is a matter of some debate, the credit for discovering stem cells usually goes to James Till and Ernest McCulloch.
 Of course, numerous other researchers contributed as well, including Ernst Haeckel, Artur Pappenheim

 When considering the question “When were stem cells discovered?”, it’s important to understand what exactly constitutes the true discovery of stem cells.
 Some argue that the first scientist to identify the fertilized egg as a stem cell – Ernst Haeckel – deserves the honor, since he was the one to note, rightly, that this foundational cell eventually became all the others.
 However, his understanding of this phenomenon was not fully fleshed out.